 Molly noted that the election needs to be opened six weeks prior to the annual business meeting and should be closed two weeks before the meeting.
 Since this year’s meeting will be in mid-November, the election should be opened in early October.
 Survey Monkey has been used for elections the past two years and will be used again this year.

-RAC (Regional Advisory Committee)—Stacey reported that, since chair Rhona Kelly will be retiring at the end of this year, a replacement is needed.
-Michael recommended Laura Wimmer, of Presence Resurrection Medical Center in Chicago.
-He noted that she has been active at IACRL pre-conference activities.

 Website Committee (Stacey)—Stacey mentioned several enhancements to the website that will make it easier to navigate, and she added that a new Google Analytics code was set up for tracking use.
 Website use is up, due to last fall’s joint conference.
 Specifically, there have been 2,554 page views since April of 2013, including 314 views of the HSLI homepage.
 She also noted that the newsletter is still receiving regular use, with its homepage having been viewed 86 times over the same period.
 (Joyce had expressed concern about newsletter viewing earlier in the year, but Stacey has confidence that the use numbers are where they should be.)
 Stacey suggested moving documents from the restricted area of the website to the area that is publically viewable.

-2014 Conference Report (Stacey)—The conference hotel rate will be $120 per night and is negotiable.
-Mary Ellen Bates will be both the plenary, and the keynote. speaker.
-Concurrent sessions will be given by Jacqueline Leskovec and Faith Roberts.
+2014 Conference Report (Stacey)—The conference hotel rate will be $120 per night.
+Mary Ellen Bates will be both a CE presenter and the keynote. speaker.
+Concurrent sessions will be given by Jacqueline Leskovec and Holly Ann Burt.
+Faith Roberts will speak at the reception.
 Jacqueline will do a repeat of her PubMed talk from IACRL, whereas Faith’s topic has not yet been determined.
 (Jerry DeWitt is still negotiating with her.)
 Daneen confirmed that the vendors will be from the library schools at UIUC and Dominican University, in addition to Ovid and McGraw-Hill.

 Linda will send out a call for poster sessions, with a probable deadline of early September.
 The next conference call for the planning committee will be in late August.
 It was also suggested that library school students be recruited for helping with conference events.